 Henlawson is a tiny town located in the state of West Virginia.
 With a population of 353 people and just one neighborhood, Henlawson is the 226th largest community in West Virginia.
-Henlawson has an unusually large stock of pre-World War II architecture, making it one of the older and more historic towns.
+Henlawson has a large stock of pre-World War II architecture, making it one of the older and more historic towns in the country.

-Because occupations involving physical labor dominate the local economy, Henlawson is generally considered to be a blue-collar town.
-0.00% of the Henlawson workforce is employed in blue-collar occupations, compared to the national average of 27.7%.
+Henlawson is a blue-collar town, with 0.00% of people working in blue-collar occupations, while the average in America is just 27.7%.
 Overall, Henlawson is a town of sales and office workers, transportation and shipping workers, and production and manufacturing workers.
 There are especially a lot of people living in Henlawson who work in office and administrative support (0.00%), sales jobs (0.00%), and personal care services (0.00%).

 The town is relatively quiet, having a combination of lower population density and few of those groups of people who have a tendency to be noisy.
 For example, Henlawson has relatively fewer families with younger children, and/or college students.
 Combined, this makes Henlawson a pretty quiet place to live overall.
 If you like quiet, you will probably enjoy it here.